hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 All normal user-defined properties are defaulted to `enumerable`, as this is most commonly what you want.
 But if you have a special property you want to hide from enumeration, set it to `enumerable:false`.

-63. Immutability?
+63. ### What's Immutability?

-64. Immutability in which ways?
+It is sometimes desired to make properties or objects that cannot be changed (either by accident or intentionally).
+ES5 adds support for handling that in a variety of different nuanced ways.

+64. ### How many ways are available for immutability?

+-   Object Constant
+-   Object.preventExtensions
+-   Object.seal
+-   Object.freeze

-65. All this approaches are shallow or deep immutability?
+65. ### All this approaches are shallow or deep immutability?

+It's important to note that all of these approaches create shallow immutability.

-66. What's "shallow immutability" means?
+66. ### What's "shallow immutability" means?

+It's important to note that all of these approaches create shallow immutability.
+That is, they affect only the object and its direct property characteristics.
+If an object has a reference to another object (array, object, function, etc), the contents of that object are not affected, and remain mutable.

-67. What's object consonant? and what can or can't happen to obejct property?
+67. ### What's object consonant? and what can or can't happen to obejct property?

+By combining writable:false and configurable:false, you can essentially create a constant (cannot be changed, redefined or deleted) as an object property

-68. If you want to prevent an object from having new properties ?
+68. ### If you want to prevent an object from having new properties ?

+Object.preventExtensions

-69. **Object.preventExtensions**?
+69. ### `Object.preventExtensions`?

+If you want to prevent an object from having new properties added to it, but otherwise leave the rest of the object's properties alone, call `Object.preventExtensions(..)`

-70. Explain?
+70. ### Explain?

 ```javascript
 var myObject = {